 The spreadsheet calculates reservoir performance by stepping through the reservoir pressures in the black oil PVT table, in decreasing order from the initial reservoir pressure.
 At each pressure the spreadsheet estimates the size of Region 1 and the flowing OGR, then calculates the pseudopressure integral by numerical integration.
-Appendix D describes the evaluation of the pseudopressure integral.
 The maximum gas production rate at that reservoir pressure is then calculated from the pseudopressure using Eq.
 1. The maximum rates are used with a material balance calculation to calculate oil and gas production profiles as functions of time.
-These calculations are controlled by an Excel macro which is outlined in Appendix E.
+An Excel macro is used to control these calculations.